sboehringer/ansible_byfile/documentation/README-Install byfile.md

  * *mode*: file/dir mode
  * __file content__: source of `rsync` operation

-__Note__: cannot be remote as destination will be remote; mount remote files via sshfs as a workaround
+__Note__: source cannot be remote as destination will be remote; mount remote files via sshfs as a workaround

 ## <a name="type_mount"></a>__mount__